 Following the successful completion of the DRP proposal, students are considered Doctoral Candidates.
-To be considered active, students must be continuously registered for DRP credits each fall/spring semester thereafter through the semester in which the student graduates.
-If the student is actively working on their DRP in the summer or if the student plans to defend in the summer, they must be registered for at least 1 credit.
+If the student is actively working on their DRP (including summer) and/or if the student plans to defend, they must be registered for at least 1 credit (this includes summer).